What Are Dividends and How Do They Work?

 How do you find dividend stocks?

-Information about whether or not a stock is a dividend-paying stock can be found on the Security and Exchange Commission’s website or financial media outlets like The Wall Street Journal.
-More information can also be found by searching through stock profiles in a brokerage account.
+You can find information about whether a stock is a dividend-paying stock on the Security and Exchange Commission’s website or financial media outlets like The Wall Street Journal.

 How do you make money from dividends?